ChilunC/Machine-Learning-Classifying-with-Time-Series-Data/README.md

 # Machine-Learning-Classifying-with-Time-Series-Data
 This Code Examines Time Series data and classifies it.
 It is for small datasets.
 It was developed on a leg deformity classification data set.
+Each code generates a plot graphing the top two key points of measure and color coding the classification.

 ## Files